 The final step in his treatment involved prostate seed implants in August.
 This state-of-the-art procedure deposits a high dose of radiation to the prostate gland over three months.
 At the end of his treatments, Clarke had his PSA retested.
 The results showed a drop in his PSA levels, which indicated that his treatment plan had worked.

 “My quality of life is dramatically better because I just feel better about myself,” Clarke says.
 “Currently I am considered cancer-free, although I still have to monitor my PSA level.
 But I’m really well on my way, and that takes away not only the physical anxiety, but also the psychological and emotional anxiety.”

 Clarke has told his two sons that they will need to start getting tested for prostate cancer early.
 He is teaching them to be knowledgeable about their family history and to protect themselves.

-“I’m very pleased that I received such good treatment and care from the team at Shady Grove Adventist Hospital,” Clarke says.
+“I’m very pleased that I received such good treatment and care from the team at Adventist HealthCare Shady Grove Medical Center,” Clarke says.
 “I am feeling wonderful these days.”

 He has a message for men who are putting off regular doctor visits:

 “I think most men don’t like to go to the doctor and don’t want to get their prostate screened,” he says, “but I want to tell them that it’s necessary to preserve your health.”